Technology Can Help Tracking Nutrition of the Elderly Aging in Place

 Getting started with the scale and the app

 The scale comes with 3 AAA batteries installed with a small tab you pull out to get started.
 That is it.
-There is a large backlit LCD display with a button on the right for On/Off and Tare function.
+There is a large backlit LCD display with a button on the right for the On/Off and Tare functions.
 One other button is on the left of the display to select different units of measurement.
 That’s it.

 Next is the Register/Login screen.
 I tried using the same login credentials as I use for the app for the Renpho Smart Body Fat Scale but had to register anew.
 I think it would be better to have a single account.

 I understand why there are different apps.
 However, I have lots of Smart Home devices, and most of the vendors’ apps support a variety of different devices that they offer.
 The Renpho Smart Body Fat Scale app allows adding additional body fat scales only.